phoenixthinker/PoeGPTchatbots/README.md

 # PoeGPTchatbots
 Some useful or interesting chatbots created via the free Poe.com platform.
 (ChatGPT as base)

+# What is Poe.com
+Poe.com is a platform that lets people ask questions, get instant answers, and have back-and-forth conversations with AI.
+(using ChatGPT for free!)

 ## Chatbot1: EasyProblemSolver
 https://poe.com/EasyProblemSolver